Tom Wolfe, best-selling novelist and journalist, dies at 88

 Wolfe's death was confirmed by his agent, Lynn Nesbit.

-Wolfe, who was often spotted strolling around New York City in his signature white three-piece suit, was one of the leading practitioners of the so-called New Journalism, a style that fused novelistic flair with traditional reporting.
+Wolfe, always impeccably attired and often spotted strolling around New York City in his signature white three-piece suit, was one of the leading practitioners of so-called New Journalism, a style that fused novelistic flair with traditional reporting.

-He chronicled the social upheavals of mid-century America, immersing readers in everything from the California hippie counterculture to the space race.
-He peppered his writing with gleeful punctuation and newfangled phrases — coining era-defining expressions like "radical chic" and "the Me Generation."
+He chronicled the social upheavals of America, immersing readers in everything from the California hippie counterculture to the space race.
+He peppered his writing with gleeful punctuation and memorable phrases — coining era-defining expressions like "radical chic" and "the Me Generation."

-He later enjoyed a successful career as a novelist skewering New York high society with the best-seller, "The Bonfire of the Vanities."
-The book, a portrait of greed and power in cash-flush 1980s Manhattan, was later adapted into a film starring Tom Hanks that bombed at the box office.
+He later enjoyed a successful career as a novelist skewering New York high society with the best-seller "The Bonfire of the Vanities."
+The book, a portrait of greed and power in cash-flush 1980s Manhattan, was later adapted into a film starring Tom Hanks and Bruce Willis.

-Nesbit, his agent, did not offer further detail on her client's death.
-But she referred to an article in the Wall Street Journal, where she was quoted as saying:
+Nesbit, his agent, did not offer further detail on Wolfe's death.
+But she referred to an article in The Wall Street Journal, where she was quoted as saying:

 "He is not just an American icon, but he had a huge international literary reputation.
 All the same, he was one of the most modest and kindest people I have ever met.
 I never exchanged a cross word with him in our many years of working together.”